office: Buchanan Engineering Lab, rm. 129

 enough electricity to power approximately 300 homes.
 While this may not seem

-all that significant, relatively speaking, perhaps most importantly is the
+all that significant, perhaps most importantly is the

 fact that an opportunity is lost to maximize recovery of a valuable